 Vincent has been in the field of youth development/behavioral health since 2008.
 He earned his Associate’s Degree in Behavioral Health from College of Marin.
-He has worked with youth in a variety of roles, such as with Youth Leadership Institute, COM’s counseling department, County Community School, Boys & Girls Club as a Site Lead Coordinator for Davidson Clubhouse and Youth Development Specialist for the truancy prevention pilot project at Tamalpais High School, and Davidson Middle School as a campus supervisor.
-In addition he was a scholarship intern at 10,000 Degrees, a volunteer with Marin County Youth Court YMCA, a Board member of the ACLU Marin County Chapter, and a PCITI First Responder/Gang Interventionist.
-His work with MCM allows him to focus his passion and use his life experience to teach and work with the disenfranchised youth population.
+He has worked with youth in a variety of roles, with Youth Leadership Institute, COM’s counseling department, County Community School, Boys & Girls Club as a Site Lead Coordinator for Davidson Clubhouse and Youth Development Specialist for the truancy prevention pilot project at Tamalpais High School, and Davidson Middle School as a campus supervisor.
+He was a scholarship intern at 10,000 Degrees, volunteered with Marin County Youth Court YMCA, Board member ACLU Marin County Chapter, and a PCITI First Responder/Gang Interventionist.
+With MCM he focuses his passion and life experience to teach and work with disenfranchised youth.

 Fund Development Consultant